JS-RUH-1/W08D01HW/README.md

     * Write a function that will accept any number of argument:
         * Return the sum for all that numbers.
         * If there is no parameter passed to it then return 0.
-    * Write a test that will show all cases to test the sum function, such as pass 0 parameter, 1, 2, 3 ,4.
+    * Write a test that will show all cases to test the sum function, such as pass 0 parameter, 1, 2, 3 ,4...., (hint: use reduce)
 2. Filter, toBe Jest Global Methods
     * Write a function that will accept String and check:
         * If the string is empty then return "Unknown".